-- 1. On the up.time tool bar, click Services. - 2.
+- 1. On the Uptime Infrastructure Monitor tool bar, click Services. - 2.
 In the tree panel, click View Alert Profiles.

 The Alert Profiles subpanel appears.
 The subpanel displays the settings that you configured when you created the profile, as well as a list of the services that are attached to the profile.